-- 1) they have paid the singe aggregate payment; - 2) they do not employ workers; and - they provide services and/or they sell agricultural products of their own private farm (except excisable products) only to those individuals who are not tax agents.
+- 1) they have paid the singe aggregate payment; - 2) they do not employ workers; and - 3) they provide services and/or they sell agricultural products of their own private farm (except excisable products) only to those individuals who are not tax agents.

-Besides, annual income of a payer of the single aggregate payment shall not exceed 1,175-fold monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2020, KZT3,114,925).
+Besides, annual income of a payer of the single aggregate payment from the provision of the aforementioned services and sale of goods shall not exceed 1,175-fold monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2021, KZT3,427,475).

-The monthly rate of the single aggregate payment (including the payable IIT and social contributions) in the capital city, republican-status cities and oblast-status cities is 1 monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2020, KZT2,651) and in other localities - half the monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2020, KZT1,325.50).
+The monthly rate of the single aggregate payment (including the payable IIT and social contributions) in the capital city, republican-status cities and oblast-status cities is 1 monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2021, KZT2,917) and in other localities - half the monthly calculation index established and effective on 1 January of the respective financial year (as of 1 January 2021, KZT1,458.50).